 How much did it cost to buy a home in East Sacramento, CA in the last week?

-The median price per square foot for a home in East Sacramento decreased in October to $498, which is the highest in the county.
-That’s $189 more than the Sacramento County median.
-In September, the median price per square foot of a home sold in East Sacramento was $524.
+The median price per square foot for a home in East Sacramento increased in the last week to $521, which is the highest in the county.
+That’s $205 more than the Sacramento County median.
+Prior to this, the median price per square foot of a home sold in East Sacramento was $513.

-After East Sacramento, the most expensive community in Sacramento County is Downtown and Midtown, where the median price per square foot in October was $452.
+After East Sacramento, the most expensive community in Sacramento County is Downtown and Midtown, where the median price per square foot in the past week was $450.

-The best deal can be found in South Sacramento, where the median price per square foot of a home sold is $284.
+The best deal can be found in Sloughhouse/Rancho Murieta/Wilton, where the median price per square foot of a home sold is $261.

 This article was generated by the Sac Bee Bot, software that analyzes structured information, such as data, and applies it to articles based on templates created by humans in the newsroom.
 No human journalist was harmed in this experiment.
 You can report errors or bugs to mcclatchybot@mcclatchy.com.